Wangola/AiML-Artificial-Intelligence-with-Machine-Learning-in-Java-Learner/README.md

 Data and Information: Defined data and information (data is raw facts as information is the act of processing data and presenting the result as information - Collect and present).
 Differentiate between data and information.

-Categorizing Data: Defined Supervised (when their is information - 2 categories {independent - predictors, dependent - outcome}) and Unsupervised Learning (when data is unknown).
+Categorizing Data: Defined Supervised (when there is information - 2 categories {independent - predictors, dependent - outcome}) and Unsupervised Learning (when data is unknown).
 Defined Classification (independent data as discrete values) and Regression (range of real numbers).
-Defined Struc/Unstruc data.
+Defined Structured/Unstructured data.

 #### Section 2 - Machine Learning